mitchhs12/subgraph-account-analysis/README.md

    - You can proceed anyway if you're sure the address is correct

 4. **Slow performance**
+   - The script uses efficient APIs (progress and query volume) for fast data retrieval
+   - Full concurrent processing (subgraphs + versions) maximizes parallelization
+   - Processing time is dramatically reduced compared to individual indexer calls
-   - The script checks multiple indexers in parallel, but large numbers of subgraphs may take time
+   - Large numbers of subgraphs may still take time due to API rate limits
-   - Consider the network latency and indexer response times

 ### API Rate Limits